svenssonjoel/lispBM/README.md

 The REPL depends on libreadline.

-**REPL Dependencies 32Bit executable on 64Bit linux:
+**REPL Dependencies 32Bit executable on 64Bit linux:**
 * libreadline
 * lib32readline
 * gcc-multilib

 On Ubunty you can obtain the depencies by:
-`sudo apt-get install gcc-ultilib libreadline-dev lib32readline-dev`
+`sudo apt-get install gcc-multilib libreadline-dev lib32readline-dev`

 Then issue command `make` in the repl directory.